Educating Professionals in Seattle and Around the World

 CityU is truly a global community.
 Each year, the institution serves over 500 international students at our Seattle campus who come to CityU to complete their bachelor’s degree or earn a graduate degree.
 We continue our mission of offering access to a high quality, relevant U.S.-style degree to those in other countries.
 There are now partnerships with institutions in Canada, China, the Czech Republic, Mexico, Slovakia, and Vietnam.
 No matter which program students choose, they gain global perspectives from their peers while expanding their professional expertise.

 From the day they enroll, students have an entire team of support that’s committed to helping them finish their degree and achieve their goals.
-In fact, students complete their degrees at twice the average national rate2.

 Contact us today at firstname.lastname@example.org to learn more about CityU.